ToshioCP/Gtk4-tutorial/gfm/sec16.md

 Up: [README.md](../README.md),  Prev: [Section 15](sec15.md), Next: [Section 17](sec17.md)

-# How to build tfe (text file editor)
+# How to Build tfe (Text File Editor)

-## How to compile and execute the text editor 'tfe'.
+## How to Compile and Execute the Text Editor 'tfe'.

-First, source files are in the [Gtk4-tutorila repository](https://github.com/ToshioCP/Gtk4-tutorial).
+First, the source files are in the [Gtk4-tutorial repository](https://github.com/ToshioCP/Gtk4-tutorial).
 How to download them is written at the end of the [previous section](sec15.md).

-The following is the instruction of compilation and execution.
+The following is the instruction for compilation and execution.

 - You need meson and ninja.
-- If you have installed gtk4 from the source, you need to set environment variables to suit your installation.
+- If you have installed gtk4 from source, you need to set environment variables to match your installation.
 - Change your current directory to `src/tfe5` directory.
 - Type `meson setup _build` for configuration.
 - Type `ninja -C _build` for compilation.